-Which are the best past English Papers to practice with for 2023 entry?
+Which are the best past English Papers to practice with?

 So, which of the thousands of School Entrance Tests’ are the top past English papers to practice with?